phoenixfire5184/python_trainingwheels/readme.md

 # Python Trials
-Files and tutorials for `automate the boring stuff with python.`
+Files and tutorials for `automate the boring stuff with python`.